 Your website should contain material and information that is useful for your target audience.
 For instance, if you run an online career counseling platform, your website should feature blogs that provide step-by-step guides, list the best courses to enhance employability skills, tips to write the best resumes, etc.

 The more value-adding the website content is, the higher it will rank as readers are likely to engage with it more.
-In addition, Google’s search engine crawlers have specific criteria based on which they measure the usefulness of your website content.
+In addition, Google's search engine crawlers have specific criteria based on which they measure the usefulness of your website content.
 To comply with that criteria, marketers should take care of a few points, which are:● Content that is at least 500 words in length,

 Internal linking refers to linking a current webpage to another webpage from your website.
 For instance, if you have an eCommerce website that focuses on fast fashion, and you feature blogs relating to recent fashion trends, then you probably have multiple blogs on the same or similar topics on your website.